Cantera/cantera-website/pages/science/kinetics.rst

 :math:`(-1,1)`, and therefore extrapolation of rates outside the range of temperatures and pressure for which they are defined is strongly discouraged.

-Chebyshev reactions can be defined in the legacy CTI format using the :cti:class:`chebyshev_reaction` entry, or in the YAML format using the :ref:`Chebyshev <sec-yaml-Chebyshev>` reaction ``type``.
+Chebyshev reactions can be defined in the YAML format using the :ref:`Chebyshev <sec-yaml-Chebyshev>` reaction ``type``.

 .. _sec-Blowers-Masel: